-- Student Notebook: Matches the scope and sequence of respective Teacher's Manual. - Composition Books (1-3): For dictation of sounds, words, and sentences. - Desk Strip (K-2): Reference tool for independent decoding and spelling activities; Cursive Writing Desk Strip provided for Level 3. - My Fundations Journal: For writing letters and words, as well as coloring.
+- Student Notebook: Reference for letter formation, keyword pictures, and sounds - Student Composition Book (1-3): Used for dictation of sounds, words, and sentences. - Practice Book: Includes practice activities to reinforce new and review concepts - Desk Strip (K-2): Reference tool for independent decoding and spelling activities; Cursive Writing Desk Strip provided for Level 3. - My Fundations Journal: For writing letters and words, as well as coloring.

-Supplemental Materials (not included in Teacher's Kits):
+Supplemental Materials (not included in Classroom Sets):